matteobu/reonic/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
-- **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 ## Getting Started